tsmp-falcon-platform/ci-bundle-utils/docs/5min_challenge_auditing.md

 Run the `audit.sh` with `setup` mode to set the appropriate environment variables.

+> [!WARNING]
+> Gitleaks enabled by default!
+This script may fail!
+>
+> Following the principle of being [secure by design](https://en.wikipedia.org/wiki/Secure_by_design):
+>
+> - the `audit.sh` script has a `gitleaks` check enabled for all staged files.
+> - as a result, the check may fail if it finds sensitive data in your export.
+> - see [the gitleaks exercise](#bonus-exercise-using-the-gitleaks-check) for more information.

 I've predefined some git variables - change if you wish:

 ```sh